-When getting pregnant, ovulation is the determining factor for success.
-Are you planning to become pregnant, it is therefore important to know how your ovulation works in order to improve your chances of success.
+If you are trying to get pregnant, ovulation is the determining factor for success.
+If you are planning to become pregnant, it is crucial to know how your ovulation works.
+This way you can improve your chances of success.
 But what is ovulation, how does it work, and when should you inseminate with donor sperm?
-These are some the questions we will answer in this blog post.
+These are some of the questions we will answer in this blog post.

 What is ovulation?

-A regular menstrual cycle is on average 28-32 days (some may have longer or shorter cycles), and the ovulation occurs in the middle of the cycle, around 14 days after the first menstrual day.
+A regular menstrual cycle is on average 28-32 days but some may have longer or shorter cycles.
+Ovulation occurs in the middle of the cycle, around 14 days after the first menstrual day.

 How can I track my ovulation?

 The more certain you are of the length of your cycle, the easier it will be for you to predict when your ovulation occurs.
-Since the length of the menstrual cycle varies among women, it is recommended to note each time your period starts.
-In that way you can calculate the number of days between your periods and predict the length of your menstrual cycle and therefore also estimate when your ovulation occurs.
+Since the length of the menstrual cycle varies from woman to woman, we recommend you note each time your period starts.
+This way, you can calculate the number of days between your periods and predict the length of your menstrual cycle.
+Then you will have an estimated time of ovulation.

-Numerous methods for tracking your ovulation exist, and we recommend that you use more than one method at once in order to increase the probability of correctly estimating your ovulation.
+There exist numerous methods for tracking your ovulation.
+We recommend that you use more than one method at once to increase the probability of correctly estimating your ovulation.

-You can use a mobile app to track your period, but an app alone is not sufficient as it needs several months of data before knowing your exact cycle.
-Instead, you can combine it with a second method, for instance by using ovulation testing strips or measure your body temperature every day.
+You can use a mobile app to track your period.
+However, an app alone is not sufficient as it needs several months of data before knowing your exact cycle.
+Instead, you can combine it with a second method.
+For instance, using ovulation testing strips or measuring your body temperature every day.

 Methods for tracking ovulation: